-This was not the first sign of trouble for Four Seasons: following its acquisition in a debt-heavy transaction by private equity group Terra Firma in 2012, in April 2017, and facing a debt payment of £27mn that it couldn't pay, the Group's primary creditor, H/2 Capital Partners, became effective owners of the company, though Terra Firma remains the nominal owner, allowing H/2 to "sell the business without any ongoing obligations."
+This was not the first sign of trouble for Four Seasons: following its acquisition in a debt-heavy transaction by private equity group Terra Firma in 2012, in April 2017, and facing a debt payment of £27mn, the Group's primary creditor, H/2 Capital Partners, became effective owners of the company, though Terra Firma remains the nominal owner, allowing H/2 Capital Partners to, as the Financial Times described, "sell the business without any ongoing obligations."

 As of 2019, Four Seasons operated some 214 homes in the UK, for a total of 11,856 beds - down significantly from the 320 homes and around 17,500 beds that it provided in 2015 prior to its financial troubles.
-Though it provides care for both self-funded and publicly-funded recipients, Four Seasons has a "high exposure to public pay", with its revenue therefore hit by austerity over the past decade.
+Though it provides care for both self-funded and publicly-funded recipients, Four Seasons has been described as having a "high exposure to public pay", with its revenue therefore hit by austerity over the past decade.
 However, this dent in public funding alone did not drive Four Seasons into crisis.